jezebelatucsd/cse15l-lab-reports/lab-report-5-week-10.md

 <img width="797" alt="Screen Shot 2022-06-10 at 6 50 32 PM" src="https://user-images.githubusercontent.com/103277481/173168098-11478ab8-364e-4081-b892-3a69de9fc500.png">

+## CHANGES THAT I WOULD MAKE TO BOTH MY REPO AND THEIR REPO
+> I would add if statements to my code that catch more exceptions and therefore make the bug catching easier.
+These files were difficult becuase the exceptions that were thrown are not easy to tackle.
+I would also add more if statements for edge cases.

 ##  ---------- OLD LAB REPORT ----------

 ## How you found the tests with different results (Did you use vimdiff on the results of running a bash for loop?
 Did you search through manually?
 Did you use some other programmatic idea?)